-Among the concert selections is one with special significance to the ensemble: “The Homefront: Musical Memories of World War II.”
+Among the concert selections was one with special significance to the ensemble: “The Homefront: Musical Memories of World War II.”
 The piece reflects the commitment band members have to our veterans and to the national Honor Flight Network, a non-profit that brings veterans from World War II, the Korean Conflict, and the Vietnam War to the nation’s capital to visit their respective memorials.
 Main Street Community Band players often perform for these service members as they arrive at Dulles and Reagan National airports and had the distinction of playing as the 500th Honor Flight landed during Reagan National Airport’s 10th anniversary of receiving such flights.

 The Main Street Community Band, which met for the first time on February 9, 2009, is the newest adult ensemble of the City of Fairfax Band Association.
 Since that first rehearsal, when 33 prospective players turned out to learn about the group, its weekly attendance has doubled to average more than 60 musicians.

 “The band has grown from a very small group of amateur musicians to a well-rounded ensemble,” said John Flahive, trombone player who was the City of Fairfax Band Association president when the Main Street Community Band started.